-Depreciation of property, plant and equipment is recognized in "Cost of sales" and "Selling, general and administrative expenses" in the consolidated statement of profit or loss.
+- 2. Depreciation of property, plant and equipment is recognized in "Cost of sales" and "Selling, general and administrative expenses" in the consolidated statement of profit or loss. - 3.
+With respect to impairment losses, please see Note 14.
+Impairment Losses of Non-financial Assets.